Damiano Pecile

-Damiano Daniele Pecile (born April 11, 2002) is a Canadian professional soccer player who currently plays for Covilhã.
+Damiano Daniele Pecile (born April 11, 2002) is a Canadian professional soccer player who plays for Vancouver FC in the Canadian Premier League.

 Early life

 Born in Vancouver, he grew up in Burnaby, British Columbia.
 He began playing youth soccer at age five with Cliff Avenue United.
 He later played with the Burnaby Selects and Mountain United FC, and was also a part of the British Columbia provincial program.
 In 2013, he had a training stint with the Italian club Cremonese's youth teams.
 In 2014, he had a two month trial with the AC Milan Academy and was invited to remain with the academy, but his family was not ready to make the move to Italy permanently.
 In August 2015, he joined the Vancouver Whitecaps Academy.
 In May 2021, he was loaned to Italian club Venezia FC's youth teams through June 2022, which included a purchase option.
 With Venezia's Primavera team, he scored nine goals in 23 appearances across all competitions, including 22 starts.